 From time to time I wonder/worry about where I stand when compared to other social media professionals.
 It was good to see that I’ve touched on most of this list.
 Unfortunately, because of my current niche role I’m in, there are number of items that are not part of my day-to-day.
 This list renewed my determination to by-hook-or-by-crook get those experiences in 2019.

-- Social Media Today’s “2019 Social Media Keyboard Shortcuts [Infographic]“
+- Make a Website Hub’s “2019 Social Media Keyboard Shortcuts [Infographic]“

 I believe in working smart as much as I believe in working hard.
 It was nice to be able to add a few more shortcuts that would be useful to know during my daily work, especially Facebook.